csanghvi/shop-kwik/README.md

 >Handle the API error returned when a payment fails.
 For blocked and card issuer-declined payments, the error includes the charge’s ID, which you can then use to retrieve the charge
 >Make use of webhooks to listen for event notifications.
 When a payment fails, the charge.failed event is triggered, containing the Charge object

-- Retries

-- Email receipts upon payments
+- Retries, Email receipts, Webhook for disputes, refunds

-- Handle webhook support for disputes

-- Refunds